scandum/rotate/README.md

 Gries-Mills Rotation
 --------------------
-Its first known publication was in 1981.
+In some cases this rotation outperforms the classic triple reversal rotation while making fewer moves.
 You swap the smallest array to its proper location, since it's in its proper location you can forget about it.
 The larger array is now divided in two parts, which you swap in a similar manner, until the smallest side shrinks to 0 elements.
+Its first known publication was in 1981.
 ```c
 ┌──────────────────────────┬─────────────────┐
 │ 1  2  3  4  5  6  7  8  9│10 11 12 13 14 15│